 A free trial is available for all but the Enterprise plan, however, giving users a 14-day period to try out the features and interface.
 The free trial won't require any credit card information to set up, either — ensuring that you won't be surprised with an autorenewal like that one time you tried out HBO Max.

-Permanent free plans aren't the norm in CRM software, but they aren't rare either: A few top services that include free plans: Apptivo, HubSpot, and Zoho, though all come with limited features and support for just a handful of users or contacts.
+Permanent free plans aren't the norm in CRM software, but they aren't rare either.
+A few top services that include free plans are Apptivo, HubSpot, and Zoho, though all come with limited features and support for just a handful of users or contacts.
 But a lack of a free plan doesn't mean that CRM alternatives aren't worth considering.